Jon Morgan

 I’ve consulted our panel of LLC experts and attorneys in the state to provide all pertinent information with regard to state laws and legal paperwork.

-To start an LLC in Wyoming, comply with statutory requirements and file the legal documents with the Wyoming Secretary of State.
+To form an LLC in Wyoming, comply with statutory requirements and file the legal documents with the Wyoming Secretary of State.

 Once you find an available name, you have the option to reserve it with the same agency by filing a name reservation form and paying a $60 fee.